yehia67/documentation/iot/0.1/nrf52/how-to-guides/read-sensor-data.md

 Reading sensor data from a shell session like this is useful only while you debug an application.

-For a production application, you can [set up a Bluetooth star network](../how-to-guides/set-up-a-bluetooth-star-network.md) that allows clients to connect to a border router to read the sensor data.
+For a production application, you can [set up a Bluetooth star network](../how-to-guides/set-up-a-bluetooth-star-network.md) that allows clients to connect to the sensor over the Internet.